superduper-io/superduper/docs/hr/content/docs/get_started/quickstart.md

 Follow these steps to quickly get started:

-1. **Explore the demo**
+1. **Explore the Notebooks**

-    Visit [https://demo.superduperdb.com](https://demo.superduperdb.com) to explore our interactive demo and get a feel for what SuperDuperDB has to offer.
+    Visit [SuperDuperDB@Colab](https://colab.research.google.com/github/SuperDuperDB/superduperdb/blob/main/examples/) to explore our interactive notebooks and get a feel for what SuperDuperDB has to offer.
 For a high-level overview of our framework, visit our website at [https://superduperdb.com](https://superduperdb.com).
 This provides a bird's-eye view of the capabilities and features SuperDuperDB has to offer.
 The notebooks hosted there, can be executed directly in the environment, but can also be cloned in [their original form in the open source repo](https://github.com/SuperDuperDB/superduperdb/tree/main/examples), and executed locally.
     These notebooks are also described on this documentation website in the [use-cases section](/docs/use-cases).